Hope, Derbyshire

 Hope is a village and civil parish in the Derbyshire Peak District, in England.
 The population at the 2011 Census was 864.
 It lies in the Hope Valley, at the point where Peakshole Water flows into the River Noe.
 To the north, Win Hill and Lose Hill stand either side of the Noe.

 History

 Pre-history

 There is evidence of ancient human occupation of the area around Hope.
 Mesolithic implements were found by a footpath at Win Hill.
 A sandstone or ironstone Neolithic axe was found near Hope before 1877 and is now held in the collection at Bolton Museum.
 The village is close to the Mam Tor hillfort in the adjacent parish of Castleton and human remains and Bronze Age urns were found along with a possible barrow close to the summit of Lose Hill.
-A Bronze Age barrow called The Folly, with a diameter of 23 m, is located within the parish, close to Pindale Road.
+A Bronze Age barrow known as The Folly, with a diameter of 23 m, is located within the parish, close to Pindale Road.

 Roman period

-Traces of a Roman road, Batham Gate, and a Roman fort, Navio can be found near the hamlet of Brough-on-Noe, just east of the village.
+Traces of a Roman road, Batham Gate, and a Roman fort, Navio, can be found near the hamlet of Brough-on-Noe, just east of the village.
 There are many remains from the site in Buxton Museum.